Manojkdara/Books-to-Search-BTS-/README.md

 * [Dataset 3](https://www.kaggle.com/datasets/die9origephit/amazon-data-science-books)

 ### Requirements
-The `requirements.txt` file should list all Python libraries that your notebooks depend on, and they will be installed using:
+The `requirements.txt` file consists list all Python libraries that your notebooks depend on, and they will be installed using:

 ```